Big Thicket

 The Big Thicket is the name given to a somewhat imprecise region of a heavily forested area of Southeast Texas in the United States.
-This area represents a portion of the mixed pine-hardwood forests of the Southeast US.
+This area represents a portion of the mixed pine-hardwood forests or "Piney Woods" of the Southeast US.
 The National Park Service established the Big Thicket National Preserve (BTNP) within the region in 1974 and it is recognized as a biosphere reserve by UNESCO.
-Although the diversity of animals in the area is high, with over 500 vertebrates, it is the complex mosaic of ecosystems and plant diversity that is particularly remarkable.
+Although the diversity of animals in the area is high for a temperate zone with over 500 vertebrates, it is the complex mosaic of ecosystems and plant diversity that is particularly remarkable.
 Biologists have identified at least eight, and up to eleven, ecosystems in the Big Thicket area.
 More than 160 species of trees and shrubs, 800 herbs and vines, and 340 types of grasses are known to occur in the Big Thicket, and estimates as high as over 1000 flowering plant species and 200 trees and shrubs have been made, plus ferns, carnivorous plants, and more.
-The Big Thicket has historically been the most dense forest region in what is now Texas.
+The Big Thicket has historically been the most dense forest region in Texas.

-Native Americans are known to have lived and hunted in the area nomadically, but did not establish permanent settlements there before the Alabama–Coushatta settled in the northeast about 1780.
-Spanish explorers and missionaries generally avoided the area and routed their roads around it.
+Existing literature states that Native Americans were known to have lived and hunted in the area nomadically, but did not establish permanent settlements there before the Alabama–Coushatta settled in the northeast about 1780.
+However, there is insufficient archaeological evidence to support this claim.
+What records that do exist could suggest human occupation dating back to the Clovis culture 13,400–12,700 years ago, with numerous era diagnostic points being found in all but one of the counties commonly considered to be in the Big Thicket.
+Spanish explorers and missionaries had a sporadic presence in the region, however colonization and settlement was not their aim, preferring to establish forts outside of the Region where the French were encroaching from the east (namely around Natchitoches, Nacogdoches, and the lower Trinity river valley).
 Logging in the late 19th and 20th centuries dramatically reduced the forest concentration.
 Efforts to save the Big Thicket from the devastation of oil and lumber industries started as early as the 1920s with the founding of the East Texas Big Thicket Association by Richard Elmer Jackson.
-In recent years, claims of the Big Thicket's position as a "biological crossroads" and its uniqueness have been called into question by some, arguing that the same habitat that occurs in Southeast Texas extends into Louisiana and eastward; however the importance of saving a representative sample of the Big Thicket was not questioned and regarded as something "for which we must be eternally grateful" by the same authors.